CBDOO at your service

 But under no circumstances are CBD flowers intended to be smoked: combustion reduces the effects of CBD, and mixing with tobacco can lead to a risk of addiction similar to that of a smoker, as well as health consequences.

 Consumers are urged to consume responsibly, and not to mix CBD with other substances to avoid exceeding the THC level required by French law.
 Your consumption must be responsible if it is to be serene.
 It's also advisable to keep your packaging and instructions for use with you in case of a police check (link to article on saliva testing).
 Law enforcement officers are sometimes still unable to distinguish between CBD flower, which is legal in France if its THC content is below 0.3%, and cannabis, which is not.
 This is also the case in the rest of Europe.
-If you have to travel to another country, don't forget to keep abreast of European legislation.
+If you have to travel to another country, don't forget to keep abreast of the different European legislations on THC.
+The same applies to CBD derivatives: European legislation may differ from one country to another.

 Vaporization to release all the flavours